rbpermadi/sehatq_assignment/README.md

 sehatq_assignment is a repository for test procedure in SehatQ Company. sehatq_assignment is an API module for health care online booking.
 It's using **RubyOnRails** as its framework.

+This branch is add social login, but it is still not stateless api.
+It only generate session in cookies, so I can't use it to access protected api endpoints.

 ## Architecture Diagram

 ## Owner